patrickfcarey/demo-nodejs-app/README.md

 1. Github

-This contains our sample nodes application code.
+This contains our sample node application code.

 2. Jenkins